To further client goals, Arianne serves as a scientific communicator when the law and biology intersect.

-If a patent challenge results in litigation, Arianne assists in discovery, works with expert witnesses in testimony preparation and attends court proceedings, conferring with our litigation attorneys to offer further insight and inform their questioning and arguments.
+If a patent challenge results in litigation, Arianne serves clients by using her scientific knowledge to assist in discovery, design third party testing if needed, work with expert witnesses in testimony preparation, and confer with litigation attorneys to offer further insight to inform their questioning and arguments.

-Attorneys and clients appreciate Arianne’s ability to proactively bridge gaps when the law intersects with issues of biology and biochemistry.
+Attorneys and clients appreciate Arianne’s excitement, passion, attention to detail, and interest in industry commercialization as well as her ability to proactively bridge gaps when the law intersects with issues of biology and biochemistry.
+Arianne is also an avid advocate for outreach and professional development for women and Latines in STEM.

 She assists across a wide range of phases and matters, including: